TheSUPERCD/Petrichor-IITPKD/README.md

 # Petrichor-IITPKD

-Please Work inside the template_srcs directory.
+Please Work inside your own working directory.
-Do not make any changes to the files in the experimental directory.
+Do not make any changes to the files in the "Experimental" - labelled directories.